Sustainable integrated transport - connecting communities locally, regionally and nationally

 Welcome

-The feasibility study is part of a Department for Transport process and ensures that we can fully explain the outline costs and also the anticpated benefits that could be achieved.
+The feasibility study process ensures that we fully explain why the railway is the right option for the issues faced, along with outline costs and anticpated benefits that could be achieved.

 Please see the ‘Supporting Us’ page.